I Loved Planning My Queer, Disability-Friendly Wedding—But It Wasn't Easy

-There are 13.9 million disabled people in the UK, and 1 in 4 people in the US live with a disability has a but you wouldn't know it given the lack of representation in media, Hollywood, and the workplace.
+One in four adults in the U.S. are living with a disability, but you wouldn't know it given the lack of representation in media, Hollywood, and the workforce.
 We're shedding light on the real stories — not the caricatures — of this dynamic and vibrant community of individuals.
 Read more stories from our Voices of Disability series.

 My fiancé Macey and I had already toured a couple of wedding venues on our list when we drove to Gloucester, Massachusetts in mid-November to see a historic castle museum.
 On the way there, we snaked through twisty roads covered with leaves that made the entire scene look like the burnt orange sun touching the horizon at sunset.
 “It’s too bad we’re not having a fall wedding because this is beautiful,” I said.
 “I want to stop and take photos.”